Garbage123King/pointcloud/doc/functions/patchs.rst

 :PC_PCId(p pcpatch) returns integer:

-Return the pcid schema number of points in this patch.
+Return the pcid of schema in this patch.

 .. code-block::